mcoenca/php-efficient-boilerplate/README.md

 ### Models

 We use `j4mie/idiorm`, for a very simple ORM.
 You can do more if you want to.
-See the docs here
+See the docs here: https://idiorm.readthedocs.io/en/latest/

 ### Classes